cloud-gov/cg-site/content/ops/security-ir-checklist.md

 menu:
   main:
     parent: operations
-title: Security IR Checklist
+title: Security IR checklist
 ---

-# Security Incident Response Checklist
+# Security incident response checklist

 *This is a short, actionable checklist for the Incident Commander (IC) to follow during incident response.
 It's a companion to the [IR guide]({{< relref "security-ir.md" >}}), where you can find the full details of each step.*